AstaJoks/Ri-cine-photo/README.md

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674340084/color_pallete_for_website_gpedrf.jpg" width="300px" height="auto"  alt="Nav_bar"></p>

-- Typography
+- __Typography__

-    - Varela Round and Kanit fonts are the two fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason fonts are'nt being imported into the site correctly.
+    - Varela Round and Kanit are the two fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason fonts are'nt being imported into the site correctly.

+## Technologies

+- __HTML__
+    - The structure of the Website was developed using HTML as the main language.

+- __CSS__
+    - The Website was styled using custom CSS in an external file.

+- __Font Awesome__
+    - Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.

+- __Ezgif__
+    - https://ezgif.com was used to reduce the size of the images used throughout the website.

+- __Favicon.io__
+    - Favicon files were created at https://favicon.io/favicon-converter/.

+- __Balsamiq__
+    - Wireframes were created using balsamiq from https://balsamiq.com/.

 ## Testing